-Our goal in this course is for students to actively learn and master concepts, issues, and research findings in Sensation and Perception (and, to some extent, Psychology, science, and critical thinking in general), and we pursue this primarily through the course readings and lectures.
-This course extends and critically relies on material learned at an introductory level in Psy1000, Psy2320, and Neu2600 and benefits from additional background in Psy2030.
+Our goal in this course is for students to actively learn and master concepts, issues, and research findings concerning the mechanisms of human perception (and, to some extent, Psychology, science, and critical thinking in general), and we pursue this primarily through the course readings and lectures.
+This course extends and critically relies on material acquired at an introductory level in Psy1000, Psy2320, and Neu2600 and benefits from additional background in Psy2030.
 Three examinations and frequent quizzes will evaluate students' progress and their comprehension and mastery of the course readings and lecture material.